gpanders/editorconfig.nvim/README.md

 editorconfig.nvim is tested against [editorconfig-plugin-tests][].

-This plugin is considered complete: bugs will continue to be fixed if and when they're found, but no new features will be added (except to stay up-to-date with any changes to the EditorConfig specification).

 [fennel]: https://fennel-lang.org
 [editorconfig-plugin-tests]: https://github.com/editorconfig/editorconfig-plugin-tests

+## Project Status

+Neovim 0.9 has EditorConfig integration builtin, so this plugin is no longer necessary.
+Bug fixes will continue to be addressed when reported to support older versions of Neovim, but no further features will be added.

 ## Supported properties